KarenStole/Mobile-Challenge-Mooveit/README.md

 ### 4. Offline mode
 The app should be usable offline.
 Whenever there's no internet, the app should show the latest data that was recieved.
 Nevertheless, data should have an expiration date.
 If the latest data was fetched more than a day ago, it shouldn't be used and no data should be shown.
 This expiration date should be easily changeable, in order to be able to test it/update it.

+**I have no experience about this topic :( but i will search it!

 ## Deliverables